zDoctrov/classroom-assignments/README.md

 ----

 ## Overview of *classroom-assignments*
 A single repository to rule them all.
-Placed here are all of the programming assignments I've done previously during my undergraduate years at UoM Dearborn.
+Placed here are all of the major programming assignments I've done previously during my undergraduate years at UoM Dearborn.
 I've organized them in terms of the respective class they were a part of and ordered these classes in terms of their recency.

 ----